Getting out of bed after surgery

 It is normal to feel a little weak after surgery.
 Getting out of bed after surgery is not always easy, but spending time out of bed will help you heal faster.

-Try to get out of bed at least 2 - 3 times a day to sit in a chair or take a short walk when your nurse says it is okay.
+Try to get out of bed at least 2 to 3 times a day to sit in a chair or take a short walk when your nurse says it is ok.

 Your doctor may have a physical therapist or assistant teach you how to get out of bed safely.

 Make sure you are taking the right amount of pain medications at the right time to reduce your pain.
 Tell your nurse if getting out of bed causes a lot of pain.

 Make sure someone is with you for safety and support in the beginning.